 TMJ Disorder is a type of temporomandibular disorder or TMD.
 The temporomandibular joint, or TMJ connects your jaw to your skull bones in front of your ear.
 The joint permits you to chew food, talk, and yawn.
 As you can see, ongoing pain to the temporomandibular joint can negatively impact your quality of life.

-Temporomandibular joint (TMJ) disorder can cause significant, chronic jaw pain.
-This discomfort, combined with other symptoms, can take a huge toll on your quality of life.
-The experts at Palmetto Family and Cosmetic Dentistry use advanced techniques to provide effective TMJ disorder treatment.
-At our Sumter, SC, offices, oral splints are one of the most common options.
-These devices can alleviate pressure on your jaw joints to reduce inflammation and stop clenching and grinding.
-Dr. Thaddeus H. Vincent, Jr., Dr. David M. Van Patten, and Dr. William T. “Buddy” Noonan, Jr. are all highly experienced in the treatment of TMJ disorder.
-When you visit our practice, our team can provide a definitive diagnosis and create a unique and effective treatment plan.
+Fortunately, the experts at Palmetto Family and Cosmetic Dentistry use advanced techniques to provide effective TMJ disorder treatment.
+At our Sumter, SC, offices, oral splints are one of the most common TMJ treatments.
+The oral splint devices can alleviate pressure on your jaw joints to reduce inflammation and stop clenching and grinding.
+Our team of dentists can provide a definitive diagnosis and create a unique and effective treatment plan.

-TMJ disorder affects the joints located on each side of your jaw near your ears.
+TMJ disorder, also known as temporomandibular joint dysfunction affects the joints located on each side of your jaw near your ears.
 Because you use the joints so often, the area can often suffer structural damage.
 For instance, the soft interior discs that cushion the joints may slip out of place.
-When this occurs, the two sides of your joint will grind together painfully.
-In other cases, the soft tissue surrounding the joints may become inflamed.
+When this occurs, the two sides of your joint will grind together causing TMJ pain.

 Frequently, your dentist can diagnose TMJ disorder based largely on your symptoms.
 Signs of this disorder may include: